novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

   Right(Cluster(cluster.pods))
 ```

-We can compose them in same maner as we have done with **Option** example above:
+We can compose them in same manner as we have done with **Option** example above:

 ```scala
 val ns = "my-cluster"